typisttech/imposter/README.md

 ### How about packages that use fully qualified name?

 Not for now.
-We need a better regex in the [Transformer](src/Transformer.php) class.
+We need a better regex(or something better than regex) in the [Transformer](src/Transformer.php) class.
 Tell me your idea by [opening an issue](https://github.com/TypistTech/imposter/issues/new)

 ### Will you add support for older PHP versions?